finbourne/lusid-sdk-python-preview/sdk/docs/ComplianceApi.md

     api_instance = lusid.ComplianceApi(api_client)
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the rule definitions.
 Defaults to the current LUSID  system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the rule definitions.
-Defaults to returning the latest version if not  specified. (optional) limit = 56 # int | When paginating, limit the results to this number.
-Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results. (optional) page = 'page_example' # str | The pagination token to use to continue listing entities; this value is returned from the previous call.
-If  a pagination token is provided, the filter, effectiveAt and asAt fields must not have changed since the  original request. (optional)
+Defaults to returning the latest version if not  specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing entities; this value is returned from the previous call.
+If  a pagination token is provided, the filter, effectiveAt and asAt fields must not have changed since the  original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
+Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results. (optional)

     try:
         # [EXPERIMENTAL] ListComplianceRules: List compliance rules, with optional filtering.
-        api_response = api_instance.list_compliance_rules(effective_at=effective_at, as_at=as_at, limit=limit, filter=filter, page=page)
+        api_response = api_instance.list_compliance_rules(effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling ComplianceApi->list_compliance_rules: %s\n" % e)